jilliangmeehan/viatrix/content/notes/items/artifacts/goblet of eonothem.md

 here's the etymology of the "hadean" eon / eonothem, via [wikipedia](https://en.wikipedia.org/wiki/Hadean):
 > "Hadean" (from [Hades](https://en.wikipedia.org/wiki/Hades "Hades"), the Greek god of the underworld, and the underworld itself) describes the [hellish](https://en.wikipedia.org/wiki/Hell "Hell") conditions then prevailing on Earth: the planet had just formed and was still very hot owing to its recent [accretion](https://en.wikipedia.org/wiki/Accretion_(astrophysics) "Accretion (astrophysics)"), the abundance of short-lived radioactive elements, and frequent collisions with other Solar System bodies.

-that reminds me a lot of [[notes/01 - timeline|the old world]], before the era of archons in teyvat. the reference to the underworld is just a fun bonus.
+that reminds me a lot of [[content/notes/history/timeline|the old world]], before the era of archons in teyvat. the reference to the underworld is just a fun bonus.

 ### archean
 then we have the "archean" eon, which obviously brings to mind the archons of teyvat — and i think it definitely makes sense to look at this period of time in teyvat as a second "eon," following the period before the archon war.